RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/private-public-endpoints.md

 You can enable it by using the ***rladmin suffix add*** command.

-To add an internal FQDN/IP to a cluster:
+To add an internal FQDN/IP to a cluster: this command fails because it should use a unique name , internal.clustername.domain.com is not a unique name because clustername.domain.com already exists. in addition we need to instruct customer to create ns record for the new unique domain name

 ```sh
 rladmin suffix add name <internal.clustername.domain.com> internal